-In addition, we have a high level of continual training and development in place for all staff and volunteers, adhering to a strict safeguarding code of conduct for engaging with vulnerable groups.
+In addition, we have a high level of continual training and development in place for all colleagues, adhering to a strict safeguarding code of conduct for engaging with vulnerable groups.
 Our workforce is energised to ensure that each participant enjoys a safe and secure environment at all times, helping them to realise their full potential.